 - What are some areas of your marriage where both you and your husband can improve and make a better effort?
 There is no way restoration can happen without each person admitting their weaknesses.
 And no defensive behavior is allowed!

 The path to a stronger and more intimate marriage involved lots of minor steps and adjustments for us.
 We started small and here were a few of our changes:

-- Commit to spending 20-30 minutes together nightly to talk and connect.
+- We committed to spending 20-30 minutes together nightly to talk and connect.
 No TV allowed!
 And no talking about logistics and schedule.
-Share something from your heart.
+We simply shared our hearts.

 - We each thought of one way where we could completely serve the other.
-We didn’t receive anything back.
-Simply loved and cared for one another in a tangible way.
+We didn’t do it to receive anything back.
+We simply loved and cared for one another in a tangible way.
 P.S.
 I made time to help organize and clean out my husband’s home office!